-Assuming that the commercial allocation would be implemented by quota and quota closures, Alternative 2 is expected to reduce commercial net operating revenues by 61.1 percent or about \$2.8 million using a 3 percent discount rate and vessel trips landing at least one pound of vermilion snapper (Table 4-37).
-Diving and vertical line vessels would bear most of the revenue losses in terms of both percentage and absolute values.
-Vertical line vessels especially could experience net revenue losses of about \$2.6 million, which is over 90 percent of total net revenue losses.
-Net revenue losses would be much less when considering vessel trips landing at least one pound of any snapper-grouper species.
+Assuming that the commercial allocation would be implemented by quota and quota closures, Preferred Alternative 2 is expected to reduce commercial net operating revenues by 61.1 percent or about \$2.8 million for vessel trips landing at least one pound of vermilion snapper (Table 4-56).
+Vertical line vessel trips would bear most of the revenue losses in terms of both percentage and absolute values, mainly because these vessel trips landed most of vermilion snapper.
+These particular vessel trips could experience net revenue losses of about \$2.7 million, which is about 97 percent of total net operating revenue losses to the commercial sector.
+The relatively low levels of net operating revenue reductions for other vessel trips correlate directly with landings and net operating revenues from those vessel trips.
+Longline vessel trips would virtually remain unaffected by the allocation measure, because of the extremely low landings of vermilion snapper by these vessel trips.